Cyclone Taylor: Vancouver Millionaires (1912–1922)

+Conversion to rover

 The following season saw Taylor move positions to rover, a position that combined offence and defence; he would play as a rover for the remainder of his career.
 The change to a position that allowed for more offence helped Taylor lead the PCHA in scoring with 39 points in 16 games, and he tied with Tommy Dunderdale for the goal-scoring title with 24.
 Taylor repeated as the scoring leader in 1914–15, with 45 points in 16 games, and finished tied for second in goals scored with 23.
 Vancouver finished first in the league and thus earned the right to compete for the Stanley Cup.
 Starting in 1914, the Cup had been contested by the champions of the PCHA and the NHA, with each league hosting a best-of-five series in alternating years.
 The 1915 Final was held in Vancouver, and as the leagues used different rules, games alternated between PCHA and NHA rules.
 The NHA champions were the Ottawa Senators, with whom Taylor had played previously and won the Cup in 1909.
-They placed all their focus on trying to contain him, but to no avail.
+They focused on trying to contain him but to no avail.
 Vancouver won the first three games to win the Cup, with Taylor scoring eight goals and two assists.

 Taylor repeated as PCHA scoring champion again in 1915–16 with 35 points in 18 games, finishing second for goals with 21 and tied for the lead in assists with 14.
-Vancouver finished second in the league and thus was unable to defend its Stanley Cup title.
-After the season ended Taylor announced his retirement, though this was not taken seriously by the league or his peers, and was largely ignored.
-True enough, he was convinced to re-join the team prior to the start of the 1916–17 season.
-He started the season strongly, leading the league in scoring early on, but in early December his appendicitis flared up and he was forced to miss time and have surgery to remove his appendix.
+Vancouver finished second in the league and thus could not defend its Stanley Cup title.
+After the season ended, Taylor announced his retirement, though this was not taken seriously by the league or his peers and was largely ignored.
+True enough, he was convinced to re-join the team before the start of the 1916–17 season.
+He started the season strongly, leading the league in scoring early on, but in early December, his appendicitis flared up.
+He was forced to miss time and have surgery to remove his appendix.
 Playing in 12 of the Millionaires' 23 games, Taylor finished ninth overall in league scoring with 29 points and third in assists with 15.